 Having been around since 2002, established by Brent Oxley, Hostgator hosts over 9 million+ domains on its server.

-Though its average uptime is not closer to that offered by Inmotion, but it is very good for a brand new blog(s) or website(s).
+Though its average uptime is not close to that offered by Inmotion, it is very good for a brand new blog(s) or website(s).

 Hostgator offers 3 types of shared hosting plan:

 * Go for Baby Plan: It costs $111 for 12 months with no add-ons (billed annually).
 Business Plan is good for big blogs/websites that receive very high traffic (won’t recommend it to the beginners)

 HostGator provides you this facility that you can host your domain using any one of its shared hosting plans even on a monthly basis.
 This is one added advantage.

 Bluehost has the money return policy of within 30 days.
 On the other hand, Inmotion gives you a 90-days money back guarantee.